Proxy Servers

 Wrap an existing Hyperia server to tweak settings without touching backend code.

-in the same process—useful for adding duplicate‑name handling, CORS, etc.
+Calls to proxy forward instantly to backend in the same process—useful for adding duplicate‑name handling, CORS, etc.

 Configuration‑Based Proxies (v2.3.6+)